Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 spider 32:
 - By bugpesto.
-- Properly references a hermit crab, with some details taken from the pokémon "Dwebble". [fixme].
+- Properly references a hermit crab, with some details taken from the pokémon "Dwebble".

 spider 33:
 - By ML500.